Vultee Vengeance in Australian service: Operational service

+No. 12 Squadron

 No. 12 Squadron was the first Vengeance-equipped RAAF unit to see combat.
 After converting to the dive bomber, the squadron was used on routine patrol and search-and-rescue tasks off the coast of the Northern Territory.
 On 18 June 1943, twelve Vengeances from the squadron, escorted by six No. 31 Squadron Bristol Beaufighters, were dispatched to attack two villages on Selaru island in the occupied Netherlands East Indies that were believed to be housing workers engaged in constructing an airfield.
 This operation was successful, and all the dive bombers returned to base.

 In July 1943 the squadron began moving from Darwin to Merauke in Netherlands New Guinea, where it was to operate as part of No. 72 Wing.
 A party of 270 ground crew arrived at Merauke early that month, but little of the infrastructure needed to support the unit's aircraft was ready.
 As a result, No. 12 Squadron's Vengeances and air crew were stationed at Cooktown, Queensland, from where they conducted anti-submarine patrols and escorted shipping.
 The aircraft were redeployed to Merauke over the course of September, and began regular patrol duties on the 28th of the month.
 No. 12 Squadron's only combat during this deployment occurred on 9 October 1943, when a Vengeance exchanged machine-gun fire with a Japanese Aichi E13A reconnaissance aircraft.
 The Vengeances proved unsuited to the maritime patrol tasks they were assigned while at Cooktown and Merauke.